krptn/.github/profile/README.md

 # Krptn

-A user authentication and access management system (IAM) with [Zero Knowledge security](https://www.krptn.dev/news/zero-knowledge/).
+A user authentication and access management system (IAM) with [data encryption at rest derived from user credentials](https://www.krptn.dev/news/zero-knowledge/).
 It is available as a python extension module.

 How we achieve this?